 Should there be any contact between institutions and Board Members prior to the annual IBSC meeting, please note that any advice given is in good faith with the best intention of assisting the institution in preparing its submission.
 It should not be construed as formal feedback from the IBSC.
-The institution should not expect that compliance with any requests or recommendations will necessarily result in recognition of the programme.
-The formal consideration and any decision relating to any programme can only be undertaken by the full IBSC.
+The institution should not expect that compliance with any requests or recommendations will necessarily result in recognition of the programme or subject course.
+The formal consideration and any decision relating to any programme or subject course can only be undertaken by the IBSC.

-While not mandatory, in the experience of the Board it is beneficial for a submitting organization to send a representative (a maximum of 2 persons) to the meeting where its submission will be reviewed.
-The representative(s) should be prepared to make a presentation to the Board of no longer than 20 minutes, and be qualified to respond authoritatively to questions posed or clarifications sought by the IBSC in plenary.
+While not mandatory, in the experience of the Board it is beneficial for a submitting organization to send a representative (a maximum of 3 persons) to the meeting where its submission will be reviewed.
+The representative(s) should be qualified to respond authoritatively to questions posed or clarifications sought by the IBSC in plenary.